Manchester Association F.C.

-Manchester Association F.C. was an English association football club from Eccles, founded in 1875 in order to revive the association game in Manchester.
+Manchester Association Football Club was an English association football club from Eccles, Lancashire, founded in 1875 in order to revive the association game in Manchester.

 History

 The instigator of the club was a former Nottingham Forest player, Fitzroy Norris, and the new club included a number of men who had been active with the former Hulme Athenaeum club.
 The first practice session took place in November 1875 and its first match was against students at Liverpool University in January 1876.

 The club first entered the FA Cup in 1877–78, losing at Darwen by a score of 3–0 or 4–1; Manchester had started the match with only nine men, and two goals in the match were disputed, but, given the result was not in doubt, the clubs did not submit a request to the Football Association for arbitration.

 Manchester Wanderers

 In October 1878, Birch F.C. split its footballing section from its rugby football section, and the football side started playing under the name Manchester Wanderers at Brooks's Bar in Whalley Range.
 Under its new guise, the club took part in the first Lancashire Senior Cup, and won through to the fourth round stage (owing to the lopsided nature of the draw, made up of 5 clubs).
 At that stage however the club was drawn to visit the competition favourites, Darwen; it took the lead in the tie, thanks to a Brindle own goal, but Darwen soon took control, and won 11–1, the home side having two goals disallowed.
 Goalkeeper Massey was "repeatedly cheered for his capital play".

 In 1879, Association and Wanderers merged, playing under the Manchester Wanderers name at Brooks's Bar until 1882, when the club reverted to Manchester Association.

+The Manchester Wanderers name was revived in 1891 and this team eventually folded in 1903.